VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 - Any URL that begins with `https?://` is grabbed and a POST request with the URL is sent to `https://api.buggywebsite.com/website-preview`. **Important!**.

+So I just tried entering their URL itself.

 The request would look like:

 ```http